Nitload-NSI/StgSharp/ReadMe.md

 StgSharp provides full support of all OpenGL APIs and features, and provides a cross platform viewport manager based on [GLFW](https://www.glfw.org/).

-As well, we provide support to [EXPRESS language](https://www.expresslang.org/) or [ISO 1303-11](https://www.iso.org/standard/38047.html).
+As well, we provide support to [EXPRESS language](https://www.expresslang.org/) (or [ISO 1303-11](https://www.iso.org/standard/38047.html)).
 You can use it to build a blueprint or other structured data.

 ## Install ##